Harshita248/ARTS-and-Craps/Backend/README.md

 - Start the virtualenv: `source venv/bin/activate`
 - Install required packages: `pip3 install -r requirements.txt`
 - Start the flask app: `export FLASK_APP=application.py && flask run`
 - Navigate to localhost:5000 to get data!

+# How to pull data from the backend